akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/basic-directives/cancelRejections.md

 ## Description

-Adds a `TransformationRejection` cancelling all rejections created by the inner route for which the condition argument function returns `true`.
+Adds a @unidoc[TransformationRejection] cancelling all rejections created by the inner route for which the condition argument function returns `true`.

 See also @ref[cancelRejection](cancelRejection.md), for canceling a specific rejection.